Financial-aid and Scholarships

 What types of financial aid or scholarships are available?

-• Need-based financial aid is available to students in the AiCE programs who demonstrate financial need, assessed individually based on submitted financial documents.
+• Financial aid is available to students in the AiCE programs who demonstrate financial need, assessed individually based on submitted financial documents.
 Recipients are still eligible to apply for student loans and in-semester financial assistance.

 • Research Assistantship